- Local Rules

 Criminal Justice Act

 In accordance with the Sixth Amendment to the United States Constitution, the federal judiciary has historically appointed counsel in federal criminal proceedings for those unable to bear the cost of representation.
 The enactment of the Criminal Justice Act (CJA) of 1964 and its subsequent amendment in 1970 established a comprehensive system for appointing and compensating lawyers to represent financially eligible defendants in federal criminal proceedings.
 Each district court, with the approval of the judicial council of the circuit, is required to have a plan for furnishing representation for any person financially unable to obtain adequate representation in a federal criminal case.
 Each district's plan must provide for representation of eligible persons in the circumstances set forth in 18 U.S.C.§3006A(a)(1) and (2) and specify how such representation will be delivered.
-For more information, please refer to Appendix G of the Local Rules for the Eastern District of Texas.
+For more information, please refer to the CJA Plan.

 - Register for DUNS/System Award Management (SAM)

 - Always include TIN number on voucher.
 You will be sent a 1099 form.

 - Check hourly rates.